tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_mart_product/reports/reports.md

 - `Inherited` - Exclude the current month

 **Business Logic in this Model:**
-- "Version of GitLab with the metric instrumented" is dependent on the first and last versions where a metric appears in a Self-Managed ping payload.
+- "Version of GitLab with the metric instrumented" is dependent on the first and last versions where a metric appears in a Self-Managed / Dedicated ping payload.
 These values come from [`rpt_ping_metric_first_last_versions`](https://dbt.gitlabdata.com/#!/model/model.gitlab_snowflake.rpt_ping_metric_first_last_versions).
 The version is specific to both the `ping_edition` and `version_is_prerelease`
 - For a given month and metric, the count of subscriptions and seats is the same across editions

 {% enddocs %}

 {% docs rpt_gainsight_metrics_monthly_paid_saas %}

-**Description:** Joins SaaS Namespace Service Pings to a list of paid recurring SaaS subscriptions to limit to paying SaaS customers, and joins in seat/license data to calculate license utilization.
+**Description:** Joins SaaS GitLab.com Namespace Service Pings to a list of paid recurring SaaS GitLab.com subscriptions to limit to paying SaaS GitLab.com customers, and joins in seat/license data to calculate license utilization.
 The data from this table will be used for customer product insights.
 Most notably, this data is pumped into Gainsight and aggregated into customer health scores for use by TAMs.

 **Data Grain:**
 - Namespace